-The FDCPA offers protection from debt collectors who use unfair and illegal debt collection tactics to harass you.
-Educate yourself and learn to fight back (see creditor harassment and debt collection)
+Educate yourself and learn to fight back (see creditor harassment and debt collector harassment)

 If you believe you are a victim of unfair or illegal debt collection tactics, submit your information to a FREE* Fair Debt Lawyer by:

 - Clicking here for a FREE* Fair Debt Case Review;

 - Clicking here to locate a FREE* Fair Debt Lawyer.

 The debt collector may just be liable to you for statutory damages of up to $1,000, plus any actual damages suffered, plus attorney fees!